Get an annual AARP membership for only $12. Limited time offer.

 State Requirements for Senior Drivers

 Each state has its own rules related to driver’s license renewals for people of all ages.
-Many states require older adults to get renewals and undergo vision tests more frequently to ensure that they are capable of driving safely.
+Many states require older adults to get renewals and undergo vision tests more frequently to ensure that they can drive safely.
 However, the connection between driver’s license renewal requirements and senior accidents is not always cut and dried.
-You can see evidence of this in the tables below, which feature states with the highest and lowest rates of senior car accidents.78
+You can see evidence of this in the tables below, which feature states with the highest and lowest rates of senior car accidents.56

 States With the Highest Rates of Fatal Senior Accident